autoblocksai/autoblocks-examples/Python/testing-sdk/README.md

 After you have ran your first test following the instructions above, you will see a test suite created called **flashcard-generator-managed** in the UI.
 Visit the [Test Cases Page](https://app.autoblocks.ai/test-cases) and click on this test suite.

 Create a new test case with the following JSON body.
+[Click here to learn how to manage test cases](https://docs.autoblocks.ai/testing/test-case-management).

 ```json
 {